lemire/simple_fastfloat_benchmark/fast_float/README.md

 `fmt & fast_float::chars_format::fixed` and `fmt & fast_float::chars_format::scientific` are set
 to determined whether we allowed the fixed point and scientific notation respectively.
 The default is  `fast_float::chars_format::general` which allows both `fixed` and `scientific`.

+## Requirements and Limitations

+In many cases, this library can be used as a drop-in replacement for the C++17 `from_chars` function, especially when performance is a concerned.
+Thus we expect C++17 support.
+Though it might be reasonable to want C++17 features as part of older compilers, it is not an objective of this library.

+The `from_chars` is meant to be locale-independent.
+Thus it is not an objective of this library to support locale-sensitive parsing.